-Simplification, organization and synthesis of elements are qualities that are always present in her four decades career.
-Perhaps the secret of why Susan Kare’s designs work is that it has always been to harness the power of metaphor to create simple, human and intuitive interfaces for operating systems of computers, mobile phones and other multiple media.
+Simplification, organization and synthesis of elements are qualities that are always present in his four decades of career.
+Perhaps the secret to why Susan Kare’s designs work is that the power of metaphor has always been harnessed to create simple, human, and intuitive interfaces for computers, mobile phones, and other multimedia operating systems.
 Projects in which clarity, simplicity and utility are the main objectives.
-When Kare faces a new project, he asks himself questions such as: Which images are literal and which ones can benefit from a metaphor?
-How will they work as a whole?
+When Kare takes on a new project, she asks questions like: Which images are literal and which can benefit from a metaphor?
+How will they work together?
 What existing symbols can serve or are universally accepted?
-How can you avoid strange juxtapositions of phone icons on a telephone or traditional mobile headsets?
-With this s defined aspects, the designer enters the ‘form factor’ of the icons: detailed, silhouette, colour, monochrome, etc.
+How can you avoid weird juxtapositions of phone icons on a traditional mobile phone or headset?

-He designed the first Mac fonts such as Chicago, restored on Apple’s iPod interface.
-New York and Geneva were also developed by Kare at this stage.
-In 1985, a year after the acclaimed launch of the first Macintosh, Steve Jobs left Apple to establish his own computer company NeXT.
+She designed the first fonts for the Mac, such as Chicago, restored to the Apple iPod interface.
+Kare also developed New York and Geneva at this stage.
+In 1985, a year after the acclaimed launch of the first Macintosh, Steve Jobs left Apple to establish his own NeXT computer company.
 A few years later, in 1988, Kare agreed to work for Microsoft.
-In the company of Bill Gates, he took another step, as it was introduced in the universe of colour on the screen.
-In addition to designing the outer shell of the Windows 3.0 operating system, Kare also designed the card game for Microsoft’s solitaire.
+In the company of Bill Gates, he went a step further by entering the universe of color on the screen.
+In addition to designing the outer shell of the Windows 3.0 operating system, Kare also designed Microsoft’s solitaire card game.

-This amazing and talented designer continues to sell her prints on kareprints.com, and works as a creative director at Pinterest, where she focuses on adding meaning and clarity to the platform’s feed.
-Her iconography has been featured at the National Museum of American History, MoMA, SFMOMA, and the New Mexico Museum of Natural History and Science in Albuquerque.
-She’s done design work for more than 50 major clients, including Microsoft, Intel, IBM, Motorola, and Sony Pictures.
+This incredibly talented designer continues to sell her prints at kareprints.com and works as Creative Director at Pinterest where she focuses on adding meaning and clarity to the platform feed.
+His iconography has appeared in the National Museum of American History, MoMA, SFMOMA, and the New Mexico Museum of Natural History and Science in Albuquerque.
+He has done design work for more than 50 major clients, including Microsoft, Intel, IBM, Motorola, and Sony Pictures.

-She’s one of our heroines of the tech age and today, February 5th, it’s her birthday, Thank you Susan 😉
+Without a doubt, one of our heroines of the technological age, and today, February 5, is her birthday!!